Ayush-dvplr/automate-instagram/README.md

 # Automate Instagram Login

-This project uses Puppeteer to automate the login process to Instagram and navigate to a specific profile page.
+In this project, we utilize Puppeteer to automate the login process to Instagram, navigate to a specified profile page, and extract relevant data such as the number of posts, followers, and following.
+Additionally, we retrieve the caption of the first image and the top 10 comments, perform sentiment analysis on these comments, and print all collected data to the console.

 ## Getting Started